pyjarrett/calendon/py/README.md

 configuration.
 With `--clean` will delete the previously existing build directory.

+`check [--iterate]` - Runs regression tests, which include both unit and integration tests.  `--iterate` will only cause previously failed tests to run which improves programmer iteration cycle when using test-driven development (TDD).

 ### Arguments

 `--build-dir DIR` - A directory to create or use, which will contain artifacts